 30 years strong and getting stronger

-We are celebrating 30 years of community engagement and development at SpringDale, 28 years of capturing and promoting the voice of our community through the SpringDale Messenger, a monthly community magazine and more than 100 years of community participation in the SpringDale Hall.
+Over 30 years of community engagement and development at SpringDale, more than 28 years of capturing and promoting the voice of our community through the SpringDale Messenger, a monthly community magazine and more than 100 years of community participation in the SpringDale Hall.